The Analytic Arc Cover Problem and its Applications to Contiguous Art Gallery, Polygon Separation, and Shape Carving: The Polygon Separating Problem

 \begin{theorem} Consider an instance of the minimum carving by line segments problem with a convex hull of size $m$, $n$ line segments, and $\leq b$ bits per coordinate.
 Then, it can be reduced to \AAC, whose next-generator is a piecewise linear rational function of two dimensions $g$, whose domain is the unit circle $S^1$ embedded in $\R^2$. $g$ has polynomially many pieces, polynomially many bits per linear rational function, and polynomially many bits per boundary point. \end{theorem}

 Unlike the art gallery problem we discussed, it is not as intuitive how this problem can be reduced to the arc cover problem.
 The key idea here is that we will map cuts to points on $S^1$ (through the ray representation in this case).
-Specifically, the normal vector of each cut (where the cut is treated as a half-plane away from the inner polygon) can be easily mapped to a point on the unit circle, by way of the standard embedding in $\R^2$.
+Specifically, the normal vector of each cut (where the cut is treated as a half-plane away from the inner polygon) can be mapped to a point on the unit circle with the standard embedding in $\R^2$.

 \begin{proof} For any cut $C$, sweep counter-clockwise starting from $C$, with these events: \begin{enumerate} \item An uncovered segment or partial segment begins intersecting the half-plane. \item An uncovered segment or partial segment is about to stop intersecting the half-plane. \end{enumerate} Terminate the sweep on the first instance of the second kind.
 The resulting ``next'' cut takes on two possible forms ( see \cref{fig:carving-example-directions} for an example of each): \begin{itemize} \item The other tangent line from a point along the first line segment intersected by $C$.
 We will refer to this as a greedy reflection. \item A tangent line through the endpoint of some other line segment. \end{itemize}